 Large retailers are often the biggest supporters of sales tax holidays.
 Given that they are the beneficiaries of free marketing for what is essentially a modest 4 to 7 percent discount, and that the mad customer rush in a short time allows them to raise prices, this is not surprising.
 Policymakers should not be convinced that a sales tax holiday is a good idea just because retailers support it.

 As weeks or months of sales cram into a weekend or a week, demand rises dramatically during sales tax holidays.
 Because the amount of inventory a retailer can have on hand is finite, many retailers understandably respond by raising prices rather than running out of stock too quickly.
 When lawmakers create sales tax holidays, the assumption is that the benefit will be passed on to consumers in the form of lower prices.
-In reality, retailers often absorb those benefits for themselves.
+In reality, retailers often absorb those benefits.

 Researchers at the University of West Florida studied the price effect of Florida’s sales tax holiday in 2001.
 Using 10 types of apparel across 10 retail locations, data was collected over a three-week period to analyze whether before-tax prices were comparable before, during, and after the sales tax holiday.
 Based on the prices observed in Pensacola before the sales tax holiday, it was expected that shoppers would save $125.58 during the holiday on a representative basket of $1,674.41 worth of consumer goods.
 Due to changes in the before-tax price of the various products, actual savings observed during the holiday were $100.06.
-In short, retailers absorbed up to 20% of the benefit of a sales tax holiday, significantly reducing the benefit that consumers received.
+In short, retailers absorbed up to 20 percent of the benefit of a sales tax holiday, significantly reducing the benefit that consumers received.
 Their study is not conclusive for all tax holidays, but it strongly suggests uncertainty about how much consumers actually benefit from sales tax holidays.

 There is even evidence that the prices consumers pay during holidays may exceed the prices during other times of the year, even after accounting for the tax savings.
-A reporter in Charlotte, North Carolina, found that consumer price savings were better at six large stores in the week before the 2009 tax holiday than during it.
+A reporter in Charlotte, North Carolina, found that consumer price savings were greater at six large stores in the week before the 2009 tax holiday than during it.

 Indeed, this seems to be a perverse effect of sales tax holidays: the more consumers they turn out, the more demand goes up, and the more prices rise.